Table of Contents

 Hubspot, with more than 95K global customers, valuable partners, employees, and enthusiasts, forms a huge community to grow better with Hubspot.
 It helps as your go-to destination for discussions around the product, services, technical and marketing issues/ suggestions, and practices.
 Not only the community, but they also guide their website itself as well as their online Hubspot Academy.

-WordPress, being an open-source CMS, has a huge community of developers as well as contributors, guides the users through WordPress-related issues, and also provides essential marketing and technical tips.
+Being an open-source CMS, WordPress boasts a strong community of contributors across the globe, including developers from WordPress development companies.
+They guide the users through WordPress-related issues, as well as provide essential marketing and technical tips to them.
 WordPress powers 39.7% of all the websites, clearly reflecting the size of the community.

 You can find numerous videos and tutorials regarding WordPress over community forum, WordPress.tv, and Youtube as well.
 With such a huge community, you can get your queries solved free of cost.